nezia1/what-the-git/README.md

 ## Upcoming features
 * More verbose errors (telling you where the command went wrong and why instead of just showing a generic error message)

 Feel free to submit an issue if you have feature requests, I'll gladly take them.

 ## Supported commands
-So far, only a few commands are supported, with a small number of flags:
+So far, only a few commands are supported, with a few flags:

 * git
   * add
   * commit
   * push
+  * rebase
+  * diff

 ## Contribute